LED Street Lights Making Streets Brighter

 The BUG rating system is highly comprehensive at rating the lights on three unique standards- glare, up-light, and backlight.
 However, we will be discussing the previous classification only since it is still being used by the municipalities.

-To help savings and minimizing light pollution in the environment is the main aim of full cut-off lights.
-This is closely related to Dark sky complimenting.
+To help save energy and minimize light pollution in the environment is the main aim of full cut-off lights.
+This is closely related to Dark Sky complimenting.

 The concept involves the making of skies ‘night friendly’ to make heavenly bodies clearly observable to astronomers and minimization of anthropogenic lighting effect on the circadian rhythm of nocturnal earthly bodies and all this is achieved by freeing of skies from ambient light levels.